paradoxfly/reach-react-boilerplate/README.md

 #### Deployer and Attacher view

-Open `localhost:3000` on separate browsers to test using AlgoConnect or Mnemonic keys.
+Open `localhost:3000` on separate browsers to test using [MyAlgo](https://wallet.myalgo.com/) Testnet or it's Mnemonic keys.

+Implement your backend changes in `src/reach/index.rsh`